Frequently Asked Questions

 as set out in the

-rules of assessment document.
+web page.
 Alternatively, if you have

 obtained enough credits in your taught modules, you may be eligible for